Study shows regular exercise is linked to reduced insomnia - ExBulletin

 If you want your activity to further benefit your circadian rhythm, Neubauer says you can step outside and get some sunlight.

-“Spending time outdoors and being physically active can both positively impact our circadian rhythms. circadian rhythm,” he said.
+“Both spending time outdoors and being physically active can have a positive impact on our circadian rhythms. circadian rhythm,” he said.

 “The extent to which people can modify their lifestyles to be more active, be outdoors, and get more light can certainly have a positive impact on their nighttime sleep.”